dauphinking/theme-research-group/content/project/energy-efficiency-in-industrial-processes/index.md

 title: Energy Efficiency in Industrial Processes
 date: 2024-12-24T10:37:00.000Z
 summary: >-
-  Focused on energy optimization in large-scale industrial systems:

-  Heavy Plate Cooling Control:

-  Increased temperature qualification rates from 60% to 85%.

-  Improved product yield from 180 tons/hour to 210 tons/hour.

-  Light Oil Yield in Petrochemical Systems:

-  Enhanced yield by 0.49%.

-  Reduced comprehensive energy consumption to below 70 kg of standard coal per ton of output.

-  Key Achievements:

-  Improved system stability and energy efficiency across diverse industrial processes.

-  Implemented advanced diagnostics to reduce wastage and enhance process control.
+  Focused on energy optimization in large-scale industrial systems, achieving a temperature qualification rate increase from 60% to 85% and product yield growth from 180 to 210 tons/hour in heavy plate cooling.
+Enhanced light oil yield in petrochemical systems by 0.49%, reducing energy consumption to under 70 kg of standard coal per ton.
+Improved system stability, energy efficiency, and diagnostics to minimize wastage and optimize process control.
 draft: false
 featured: false
+tags:
+  - Predictive Control
 image:
-  filename: 1735008073872.featured.jpg
+  filename: ""
   focal_point: Smart
   preview_only: false
 ---
 Focused on energy optimization in large-scale industrial systems:

-Heavy Plate Cooling Control:
+**Heavy Plate Cooling Control:**

-Increased temperature qualification rates from 60% to 85%.
+* Increased temperature qualification rates from 60% to 85%.

-Improved product yield from 180 tons/hour to 210 tons/hour.
+* Improved product yield from 180 tons/hour to 210 tons/hour.

-Light Oil Yield in Petrochemical Systems:
+**Light Oil Yield in Petrochemical Systems:**

-Enhanced yield by 0.49%.
+* Enhanced yield by 0.49%.

-Reduced comprehensive energy consumption to below 70 kg of standard coal per ton of output.
+* Reduced comprehensive energy consumption to below 70 kg of standard coal per ton of output.

-Key Achievements:
+**Key Achievements:**

-Improved system stability and energy efficiency across diverse industrial processes.
+* Improved system stability and energy efficiency across diverse industrial processes.

-Implemented advanced diagnostics to reduce wastage and enhance process control.
+* Implemented advanced diagnostics to reduce wastage and enhance process control.